Jane Seymour (actress): Acting career

 In 1969, Seymour appeared uncredited in her first film, Richard Attenborough's Oh!
 What a Lovely War.
 In 1970, Seymour appeared in her first major film role in the war drama The Only Way.
 She played Lillian Stein, a Jewish woman seeking shelter from Nazi persecution.
 In 1973, she gained her first major television role as Emma Callon in the successful 1970s series The Onedin Line.
-During this time, she appeared as female lead Prima in the two part television miniseries Frankenstein: The True Story.
+During this time, she appeared as the female lead Prima in the two-part television miniseries Frankenstein: The True Story.
 She appeared as Winston Churchill's girlfriend Pamela Plowden in Young Winston, produced by her father-in-law Richard Attenborough.